 - Pour the cream mixture over the doughnuts carefully, pushing the doughnuts down into the liquid.

 - Leave to soak for 10-15 minutes.

-- Remove from the oven and leave to set for 5-10 minutes before serving.
+- Remove from the oven and leave to set for 5-10 minutes before dusting with icing sugar and serving.

 Looking for more Jam based recipes?